thvroyal/eml-extractor/SETUP_INSTRUCTIONS.md

 # GitHub Workflows Setup Instructions

-This document provides step-by-step instructions for setting up automated publishing and testing for your EML Parser library using GitHub Actions.
+This document provides step-by-step instructions for setting up automated publishing and testing for your EML Extractor library using GitHub Actions.

 ## Overview